ashwini88/ashwinipp/index.md

 layout: default
 ---

 Hello, My name is Ashwini Pisal(ashwini.pisal88@gmail.com).
 I am a graduate student at Georgia State University,Atlanta Georgia.
 My studies and research focuses on Machine Learning and Data science.
 I will be graduating summer-2019.
 I am looking for fulltime opportunities in the area of Software Developement and Machine Learning.
+Currently working as Machine Learning Engineer with LexisNexis Risk Solutions, Atlanta.

-Currently I am working as Graduate Research Asssitant in Learning and Developement department under [Dr.Kim](https://education.gsu.edu/profile/min-kyu-kim/).
+Before I am working as Graduate Research Asssitant in Learning and Developement department under [Dr.Kim](https://education.gsu.edu/profile/min-kyu-kim/).
 We are working on Student Mental Model Analyzer for Research and Teaching Support (SMART).A system to support in-classroom adaptive problem-centered learning.

 The SMART technology combines the effectiveness of a human tutor and the speed provided by technology to bring forth a smart way for the teachers in gaining the information of all the students’ understanding and performance.
 SMART is a web-based platform for evaluating the performance of a student and provide the feedback for improvement.
 This technology contains two important components which form the core logic 1) ‘natural language processing’ to extract concept maps from texts and 2)‘social network analysis’ to analyze the graph  constructed from the concept maps.
 The instructor provides expert models to compare with the student responses for a problem statement.
 Various metrics are used to extract similarity measures between the two models for evaluation.
 It also facilitates the researchers with the information on learning curves and performance of students as individuals or as a group at class level.
 I am working on devlopment ,ehancements, bug fixning and documentation of the SMART.